-I’ve published my first book ‘Not in a Fairy Tale: Poems on passion, love, heartache and sorrow’.
-My debut collection tells the many stories of love and the feelings in between.
+I’ve published a poetry book ‘Not in a Fairy Tale: Poems on passion, love, heartache and sorrow’.
+My collection tells the many stories of love and the feelings in between.

-Divided in four sections, each poem describes a love scenario.
-From affairs, divorces, troubled marriages, death and moving on, to desire, romance and sweet bliss.
-I perceive the book as the poetic art equivalent to the musings on my blog.
+The love poems describe the highs of falling, the despair in saying goodbye, and the butterflies felt after seeing a crush.
+From adultery, divorce, troubled marriage, death and moving on, to desire, romance and sweet bliss.
+I perceive the book as the poetic equivalent to the posts on my blog.

 *This post contains an affiliate link to my Amazon book.
+You can search for the book on Amazon by searching Not in a Fairy Tale by Laura Jane Bradbury.
 For more details, read my disclaimer

 Not in a Fairy Tale is a book you can turn to at any stage to help express thoughts, relate and find comfort.
 My poems tackle relationship taboos: Mental health, alcohol addiction.
 They also explore various predicaments: A one-sided partnership, an unforgettable one-night encounter, a relationship that’s unhealthy to continue, a soulmate you can’t have.